stefanpenner/ember-app-kit/guides/naming-conventions.md

 If your filename has an underscore in it, we can reference it using the following technique:

 {% highlight sh %}
-// controller/posts/comment_thread.js -> controller:posts/comment-thread
+// controller/posts/comment-thread.js -> controller:posts/comment-thread
-var PostsCommentThreadController = Ember.Controller.extend();

-export default PostsCommentThreadController;
+epxport default Ember.Controller.extend();
 {% endhighlight %}